richardydong/bluegreen/README.md

 Once you go through this one-time setup, the rest is turnkey (run pipeline-setup.sh to go and then cleanup.sh when done)

+You'll need internet connectivity for this.
+Offline setup coming soon.

 # How To Set This Up In Your Own Repository
-+ You need internet connectivity for this...
-I'm working on making this completely offline, so more to come there.
 + __Fork this specific repo branch (ocp33-pipeline)!__ You'll want to be able to make code changes and roll them out across environments.
 The pipeline expects the app to be called 'bluegreen' for now.
 I'm hoping to parameterize this as well soon.
 + __Edit and commit__ the bluegreen-pipeline-bc.yml file so that the git uri on line 10 points to your fork.
 Also update the 'ref' (branch) stanza as necessary.
 + __Edit and commit__ the pipeline-setup.sh file so that it points to your php-bluegreen-app-pipeline-bc.yml file on line 36.